 Easy-to-access gaskets can be easily replaced and are considered a DIY job.

-On the other hand you may have a car model that will need a lot of dismantling of the surrounding parts in order to gain access.
+On the other hand, you may have a car model that will need a lot of dismantling of the surrounding parts to gain access.

 When this is the case, best leave it to a professional mechanic.

 IMPROPER WORK AROUND THE COOLANT SYSTEM

 If you’ve repaired yourself, re-check that everything is OK.